SoftUni/Programming-Basics-Book-Java-EN/chapter-06-nested-loops.md

 * We print **the middle part** of the frame: we print **n-2** lines as first print the sign **`|`**, then **n-2** times the sign **`-`** and finally again the sign **`|`**.
 We can achieve this with nested loops.
 * We print **the lower part** of the frame: first print the sign **`+`**, then **n-2** times the sign **`-`** and finally the sign **`+`**.

-Here is an example implementation of the described logic, above, with nested loops:
+Here is an example implementation of the described logic above, with nested loops:

 ![](assets/chapter-6-1-images/05.Square-frame-01.png)

 #### Test the code in the Judge system

-Test your solution here: [https://judge.softuni.bg/Contests/Practice/Index/657#4](https://judge.softuni.bg/Contests/Practice/Index/657#4).
+Test your solution here: [https://judge.softuni.org/Contests/Practice/Index/657#4](https://judge.softuni.org/Contests/Practice/Index/657#4).

 ### Example: A diamond of asterisks